gorda/istio.io/content/en/blog/2018/egress-monitoring-access-control/index.md

     $  kubectl -n istio-system logs -l istio-mixer-type=telemetry -c mixer | grep egress-access | grep cnn | tail -4
     {{< /text >}}

-## Comparison with HTTPS egress traffic control
+## Comparison with HTTPS egress traffic control{#comparison-with-https-egress-traffic-control}

 In this use case the applications use HTTP and Istio Egress Gateway performs TLS origination for them.
 Alternatively, the applications could originate TLS themselves by issuing HTTPS requests to _edition.cnn.com_.
 In this section we